ssbostan/kubernetes-complete-reference/README.md

 # What is Kubernetes?

 Kubernetes - aka K8s - is a container orchestration engine for automating deployment, scaling, and management of containerized applications.
 With Kubernetes, a set of container engines (Docker, Containerd, CRI-O, etc.) that were deployed on various servers (both physical and virtual) can be brought together to manage complex container-based software environments.
 The set of these servers is called the Kubernetes Cluster.
-So to speak, the Kubernetes cluster is a set of nodes that can run containers which they managed centrally with an amazing tool called Kubernetes.
+So to speak, the Kubernetes cluster is a set of nodes that can run containers which they are managed centrally with an amazing tool called Kubernetes.
 Kubernetes is a leading container orchestration engine in the current container ecosystem.

 ## Why we need Kubernetes?